Back to Blog

 The problem compounds over time.
 If 30% of your list hasn't engaged in a year, that's 30% of recipients signaling to inbox providers that your emails aren't valuable.
 Even if your active subscribers love your content, that mass of non-responders is dragging down your overall engagement rates.
 Cleaning removes the dead weight and lets your true engagement shine through.

 There's also a direct cost component.
 Most email platforms charge based on subscriber count.
 If half your list is inactive, you're paying double what you should for actual reach.
 That money could go toward acquiring new subscribers who actually want to hear from you.
-For detailed segmentation strategies to identify your most engaged subscribers, see our guide to segmenting email subscribers.
+Understanding the cost of email marketing for SaaS makes this math concrete: a list that's 50% inactive effectively doubles your per-engaged-subscriber cost.

 The counterargument is that some of those inactive subscribers might still be reading but not clicking, or checking occasionally without triggering open tracking.
 That's true, and it's why cleaning should be careful rather than aggressive.
 But the math still favors regular hygiene.
 The deliverability benefits of a clean list typically outweigh the small number of borderline subscribers you might lose.